Tribler/trustchain-superapp/voting/README.md

 <!-- TODO: change file path when merging to Tribler repo -->
 <img src="https://raw.githubusercontent.com/emieldesmidt/trustchain-superapp/doc/doc/voting/create-yes-no-proposal.png" width="180"> <img src="https://raw.githubusercontent.com/emieldesmidt/trustchain-superapp/doc/doc/voting/create-threshold-proposal.png" width="180">

-### Yes / No voting mode
+### Yes/No voting mode
-In the Yes / No voting mode the result of the proposal is determined by counting the number of Yes and No votes.
+In the Yes/No voting mode the result of the proposal is determined by counting the number of Yes and No votes.

 ### Threshold voting mode
 In the threshold voting mode, the result of the proposal is determined by deciding whether the number of Yes votes reaches a certain threshold.
 This threshold is decided upon when the community or dao is created and by default is `80%`.